flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 Welcome to the Command Line Interface (CLI)!
 Before we begin programming we need to understand something about the context and environment that we are working in.

 First, we start with a little nomenclature.
 Perhaps you have seen a black, white or blue window with nothing but text in it on your computer.
 This is called the command line or the command line interface.
-I will refer to it as the "command line" in this lesson.
+It has other names such as "terminal" or "command prompts" but I will refer to it as the "command line" in this lesson.

 An example of one is shown below:

 ![cli](./media/cli.png)

 This interface was at one point the only way to use a computer.
 Generally speaking, if you wanted to explore files, play a computer game or use any program, this was the way you needed to do it.
 There were no windowing systems or point-and-click interfaces.
 The way you did anything was to type commands into the prompt (seen above as the text after the `$`) and look at the output that resulted.
 We will be doing something similar in this lesson.
 To enter any command simply type the command in and press Enter.